 This applies to my daily life as well.
 If I want to be a kinder person, I must be a kinder person each day.
 If I wish for those around me to know they are important, I must regularly tell them so.
 If I want to lose ten pounds, I need to eat carefully every day.
 If I want to have a good relationship with God, I need to put aside a few minutes each day.

 Moss grows on a stationary object.
 Trees, boulder anchored deep into the ground.
 And on us.
 The moss of life can be viewed as our dreams and desires we didn’t have the courage to put in both the effort and commitment to make happen.
 And like moss, these broken dreams or the compounded results of unrealized desires stubbornly cling to us forever.

-Momentum is not a single action, but rather the result of consistent behaviors resulting in consistent outcomes.
+Momentum is not a single action, but rather the result of consistent behaviors resulting in inconsistent outcomes.
 And in life, the difference between us gathering moss or not is found between our ears.